Leikrit/nuphy-air75-v3-codex-bridge/README.md

   configurator; the bridge will not bypass the minimum version.
 - **Readback or restore failure:** stop the listener, reconnect the keyboard, and retry the local `test` command.
 Do not retry unknown writes indefinitely.

-## Privacy and release checklist

-Before publishing, verify that the repository contains none of the following:

-- Webhook URLs, signing secrets, passwords, SSH private keys, or access tokens;
-- personal usernames, hostnames, IP addresses, or absolute home-directory paths;
-- private event spool files or logs;
-- a personal `air75_v3_bridge.json` copied from a real machine.

-Publish only the example JSON, generic scripts, and documentation using placeholders such as `user@example.com`, `WINDOWS_USER`, and `/path/to/this-repository`.